ardaerbaharli/twitchLurkerV2/README.md

 -Bot only sends emotes as messages and has some default emotes.
 You can delete the default ones or add more to them.

->In order to edit emotes, go to windows search, and type in %appdata%, From there, go to *Chastoca>LurkerV2>Config>Emotes* and edit emotes in the text file as you please.
+>In order to edit emotes, go to windows search, and type in *%appdata%*, From there, go to *Chastoca>LurkerV2>Config>Emotes* and edit emotes in the text file as you please.

 <br><br>